-Performing Arts Fort Worth, the owner and operator of Bass Performance Hall, will be following industry safety guidelines for reopening performing arts centers.
-For more information on our COVID-19 reopening plans, click here.
+Performing Arts Fort Worth, the owner and operator of Bass Performance Hall, is following industry safety guidelines for performing arts centers.
+For more information on our COVID-19 health and safety protocols, click here.

 As the owners and operators of Bass Performance Hall, Performing Arts Fort Worth has security measures in place in an effort to enhance comfort and provide the safest environment possible for our patrons, artists, and organizations that call Bass Hall home.

 Arrive Early and Travel Light So You Don't Miss the Start of the Show

 Please be advised that due to enhanced security measures and screening, we are asking patrons to arrive early and travel light to make sure they don’t miss the start of the show and get caught in a late seating hold.
 To ensure you’re able to park and enjoy dining or shopping before the show, avoid bringing oversized bags, packages, backpacks and luggage to the theater.
 All persons and bags are subject to search and screening before entering the building; and weapons of any kind are strictly prohibited.

 To expedite the process, please remove keys, cell phones, and any other large metal objects from your pockets and bags/purses.
 Alternative accommodations for security screening will be provided to those who need it.
 Guests who refuse screening will be denied entry.
 Please note that the box office entrance on Commerce St. is not open during performances.
 Please use the main entrance at Commerce and E. 4th St.